jedie/PyInventory/README.rst

 * production use with docker-compose

-This README (in git **master** branch) contains only the information about local develompment installation.
+This README contains only the information about local development installation.

-Read `deployment README <https://github.com/jedie/PyInventory/tree/deployment#readme>`_ for instruction to install PyInventory on a root server.
+Read `/deployment/README <https://github.com/jedie/PyInventory/tree/master/deployment#readme>`_ for instruction to install PyInventory on a root server.

 prepare
 =======